Plantoïd | Dewi Brunet

 Colorillon | Adrien Lucca

 Colorillon explores the connection between sound, light and movement.
-This relationship allows the instrument created, a carillon made up of 8 hollow aluminium tubes, to change appearance and colour on its own, depending on the sound it produces.
+This relationship allows a carillon made up of 8 hollow aluminium tubes to change appearance and colour on its own, depending on the sound it produces.

 Each tube of the carillon has been calibrated according to a resonance formula.
 It is then struck by percussion solenoids.
 This system produces a whole range of sounds.
 A real-time sound capture, acquisition and analysis system then takes over, identifying the events and frequencies of the sounds produced by the carillon.